 The UvA Library offers a wide range of study places on each campus, with more than 4,500 spots to choose from.
 You can study by yourself or in a group, in both open and closed rooms.
 All study places are equipped with wireless internet and easily accessible power outlets.
 The collaborative areas have whiteboards and/or screens.

 Due to the corona virus, the Library works on a phased reopening of the library locations.
 To make studying in the University Library as safe as possible for all of us, we have laid out a number of rules.
 Read about reserving a study place.

 Need a computer?
 A place to study quietly?
 Or a room to collaborate with fellow students?
 The Library has various kinds of study spaces, all of which you can find on UvA Spacefinder.
 In the UB Singel, Library Learning Centre Roeterseiland and the Science park, you can even reserve those study spaces.
-You can choose between single-user study rooms or collaboration rooms.

 Check our page about UvA Spacefinder on how to use it.

 The study spaces are very busy during examination periods.
 The UvA Library therefore offers extended opening hours and additional study places during these times.
 For information about additional study places, keep an eye on the location page, the on-campus information displays and the messages on our social media channels.

 During evenings and weekends, study places at the University Library on the Singel and the Library Learning Centre on the Roeterseiland Campus can only be accessed with a valid UvA/AUAS student ID card or library card.
 Students and staff from other universities cannot access these areas during evenings and weekends in exam periods.